WEEE-Open/weee-label/README.md

 4. `FLASK_APP=app.py FLASK_ENV=development flask run`
 5. `FLASK_APP=app.py FLASK_ENV=development flask init-db` (first time only)
 6. `FLASK_APP=app.py FLASK_ENV=development flask run` again (first time only)

+### How to deploy

+1. Edit `schema.sql` so that the admin user has a different username than "replace_me_with_secret_admin_username"
+2. `docker-compose up -d`
+3. Configure a reverse proxy to forward port 80 (or change the port in `docker-compose.yml`)
+4. Domain, DNS and TLS certificates are up to you 😏